Autopsy Pathology Services

 The Department of Pathology’s autopsy service at NYU Langone and NYC Health + Hospitals/Bellevue is directed by Kristen Thomas, MD, and managed by a team of board-certified autopsy pathologists.
 All of our autopsy pathologists have advanced certifications in one or more fields, including forensic pathology, pediatric pathology, neuropathology, and molecular pathology.

 Our expert staff provides morgue and autopsy services to all patients who pass away at NYU Langone hospitals including Tisch Hospital, Kimmel Pavilion, NYU Langone Orthopedic Hospital, and NYU Langone Hospital—Brooklyn.
 We can perform a requested autopsy on any patient who dies at any of our clinical sites or contracted affiliation sites, and on any person who had been a registered patient at NYU Langone within the preceding six months, at no cost to the family.
+We do not provide private autopsy services.
+A list of private autopsy service providers is maintained by the College of American Pathologists and the National Association of Medical Examiners.

 Our primary focus is to perform a thorough and detailed postmortem examination in order to provide an accurate and complete clinicopathological correlation to the legal next-of-kin and the treating clinical team.
 We perform approximately 150 postmortem examinations each year.
 All autopsies are directly supervised by a pathologist who is board-certified in anatomic pathology, and we perform autopsies on patients of any age.
 We offer complete postmortem examinations, including a detailed examination of the brain and spinal cord conducted by one of our highly trained neuropathologists.